lucia-auth/lucia/documentation/content/main/sveltekit.sveltekit/sign-out-users.md

 ---
 _order: 4
 title: "Sign out users"
+description: "Learn how to sign out users in SvelteKit"
 ---

 An action that handles log out should be created and a sign out request should be sent using forms.
 It can alternatively be an API endpoint.